opensafely/documentation/includes/glossary.md

 *[API]: Application Programming Interface.
 An agreed way for one system to communicate with another system.
 *[released outputs]: files from Level 4 uploaded to the Jobs site.
 *[draft published outputs]: a collection of released outputs prepared for publication to the general public.
-*[Data Builder]: A program that extracts EHR data for analysis.
 *[dataset definition]: Describes, using ehrQL, the EHR data to extract from a backend.
 *[ehrQL]: The Electronic Health Records Query Language.
 A Domain-Specific Language (DSL) for EHR data.
 *[dataset]: A tabular data structure with one row per patient and one column per variable.